 As a person gets closer to the end of life, more people are choosing hospice care.
 Hospice can be provided in any setting—home, nursing home, assisted living facility, or inpatient hospital.

-Hospice care brings together a team of people with special skills.
-This includes nurses, doctors, social workers, spiritual advisors, and trained volunteers.
+Hospice care brings together a team of people with specialized skills.
+The professionals with these skills include nurses, doctors, social workers, spiritual advisors, and trained volunteers.
 They work together with the individual who is dying, the caregiver, and/or the family to provide the medical, emotional, and spiritual support needed.

 A hospice team member will visit regularly.
 Someone is always available by phone—24 hours a day, 7 days a week.